pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 ## What's new

-Our CLI for Microsoft 365 now features **8 impressive new commands**, giving you unrivaled control over various Microsoft 365 services.
-From SharePoint Application Customizers to sensitivity labels and Azure Active Directory, these additions expand your command-line horizons.
+Our CLI for Microsoft 365 now features **8 new commands**, giving you control over various Microsoft 365 services.
+From SharePoint Application Customizers to sensitivity labels and Azure Active Directory.
 Get ready to elevate your productivity and dive into a world of possibilities!

 ### SharePoint Management